-Richard Nix is an experienced attorney whose practice encompasses the entire range of employee benefit services, including qualified plans, nonqualified plans, executive compensation arrangements, health and welfare plans, subrogation recovery and all other deferred compensation matters.
+Richard Nix is the leader of the firm’s Subrogation Recovery Service Group and an experienced attorney whose practice encompasses the entire range of employee benefit services, including qualified plans, nonqualified plans, executive compensation arrangements, health and welfare plans, subrogation recovery and all other deferred compensation matters.
 He is frequently called upon to provide analyses of, and/or recommendations concerning the tax, fiduciary requirements, and ERISA ramifications of business decisions on retirement, welfare benefit and executive compensation plans, and to provide consultation and advice on retirement plan matters for public, private and tax-exempt clients.
 He has also acted as counsel in connection with the formation of many tax-qualified retirement plans and in connection with plan terminations and amendments.

 Richard is keenly aware of the special problems that can arise in connection with various employee benefit arrangements, including affiliated service group, non-discrimination and coverage requirements for qualified retirement plans and subrogation recovery issues for health plans.
 He has also provided counseling to many governmental and tax-exempt clients in the areas of Section 403(b) and Section 457 plans and has worked extensively in the areas of the IRC §401(a)(4) regulations allowing benefit-based compliance with the IRC nondiscrimination requirements.